Ecwid/ecwid-api-docs/includes/_store_profile.md

 This method provides simple 'Latest updates' statistics about store profile, products and orders.
 Use it to check whether something was changed in an Ecwid store.
 This could be helpful to keep data in your application up-to-date and avoid abusing API to get and parse large amounts of data to check its state.

+Also, you can consider using [webhooks](#webhooks) to get a notificaiton when changes are made to orders and catalog items.
+For example, you can get a webhook when a new order is placed in a store and send order details to a warehouse right away.

 > Request example

 ```http